Note: Check back frequently for any changes to your flight

 For those on the fly, valet parking provides the quickest access to the terminal, for short or long term parking.
-Click here for rates and information.

 For registered guests of the Hyatt Regency, long or short term parking is available, charged directly to your room.
-Click here for rates and information.

 Upon arriving at the terminal, travelers can check any luggage and get a boarding pass with gate number and flight information.
 Many airlines also offer online check-in, and self-check-in kiosks to make transit smoother.
 Please note, additional luggage fees and weight limits may apply.